 When it was incorporated in the union flag the saltire was shown in a darker navy blue and now many flag makers have adopted this colour.

-The Lion Rampant (pictured above, left) is sometimes mistakenly thought to be the flag of Scotland, but it is in actual fact, the flag of the Monarch of Scotland.
+The Lion Rampant (pictured above, on the left) is sometimes mistakenly thought to be the flag of Scotland, but it is in actual fact, the flag of the Monarch of Scotland.